AviatrixSystems/Docs/HowTos/tf_aviatrix_howto.rst

 Recommendation:
 ***************
-For customers on Controller 4.7 or looking to upgrade to 4.7, please refer to our `Upgrade Guide (from R1.x to R2.x) <https://www.terraform.io/docs/providers/aviatrix/guides/v2-upgrade-guide.html>`_ before attempting to immediately switch to our official provider, especially if you are on Controller 4.7.
+For customers on Controller 4.7 or looking to upgrade to 4.7, please refer to our `Upgrade Guide <https://www.terraform.io/docs/providers/aviatrix/guides/v2-upgrade-guide.html>`_ before attempting to immediately switch to our official provider, especially if you are on Controller 4.7.

 Other documentation that may be of interest when upgrading between provider versions (unofficial or official) are:
   * `Feature Changelist for R1.x <https://www.terraform.io/docs/providers/aviatrix/guides/feature-changelist.html>`_: tracks customer-impacting changes to Terraform environment for R1.x